Non-sparking tools: Common Misconceptions You Need ...

 Non-sparking tools are made from metals that only produce a cool or low energy spark.
 These include brass and bronze as well as copper-based alloys such as copper-nickel, copper-aluminium, or copper-beryllium, with copper being the primary component.

 Non-sparking tools can also be distinguished from regular tools by the fact they don’t contain any steel.
-That’s because this metal type, commonly used in the production of tools, is known to produce hot sparks at temperatures capable of igniting flammable gasses.
+That’s because this metal type, commonly used in the production of tools, is known to produce hot sparks at temperatures capable of igniting flammable gases.

 If you are looking for more details, kindly visit Non-Sparking Striking Tools.